6. Exploring advanced features#

 ../_images/notebooks_06_advanced_API_23_0.png

-• Generate a stream with 3 drifts, 2 abrupt and one gradual.
+• Generate a stream with 3 drifts: 2 abrupt and one gradual.

 • Evaluate utilising test-then-train (cumulative) and windowed evaluation.

-• Execute a multi-threated version of AdaptiveRandomForest.
+• Execute a multi-threaded version of AdaptiveRandomForest.

 [12]: